-In recognition of National Cyber Security Awareness Month, we wanted to share some important facts about cyber attacks on small, local businesses.
-Throughout October, we encourage you to call us with any questions you have—even if you aren’t a C&S client—at 508.339.2951.
+So how thorough is your organization’s cyber risk management plan?
+We encourage you to call us with any questions you have—even if you aren’t a C&S client—at 508.339.2951.
 Your data security is too valuable to ignore.

 What is a cyber attack?